Improve your cardiorespiratory endurance and reduce your risk of death.

 And Why is this Great News?

-Because physical activity is something you can control.
-You cannot control your age, nor your family genetics.
 But, you can get up off the lazy boy and start walking.

-“There is irrefutable evidence that regular physical activity prevents heart disease.
 And, not only heart disease, but even diabetes, cancer, hypertension, obesity, depression, osteoporosis and premature death.

 A high fitness level reduces your risk of premature death from any cause, including cardiovascular disease.
-This is particularly true for men and women who show no symptoms of heart disease.
+4

-People who have the highest levels of physical activity and aerobic fitness are at lowest risk of premature death.
+People who have the highest levels of physical activity and aerobic fitness are at lowest risk of premature death.”

 Clearly, exercise is medicine.

-How to Achieve Better Cardiorespiratory Endurance
+How to Improve Cardiorespiratory Endurance

 There are five major components of fitness: